-At St John's we have a Learning Support Teacher (LST) appointed three days per week.
-The LST supports teachers in helping children with learning disabilities in their classroom.
-The LST may also provide direct learning support for children with particular needs in consultation with the classroom teacher.
+At St John's we have a Diverse Learning Teacher (DLT) appointed three days per week.
+The DLT supports teachers in helping children with learning disabilities in their classroom.
+The LST may also provide direct learning support for children with identified needs in consultation with the classroom teacher.
 She may assist with assessment, talking to parents about needs with the teacher and in providing further assistance from other professionals.
-The term "Special Needs" encompasses children in the following categories:-
+The term "Divers Learning" encompasses children in the following categories:-